 - Designed to handle traffic with Linux or Windows operating systems

-- Provision-free upgrades, with tons of SiteLock security add-ons
+- Easy upgrades, with tons of SiteLock security add-ons

-- Unlimited bandwidth and tons of processing power available
+- Unlimited bandwidth and lots of processing power

 - Get started on GoDaddy now.